UMR-CNRM/EPyGrAM/epygram/doc_sphinx/source/gallery/README.md

 * as an extendedset of _unit_ tests: `make nb_check`
   In this case, they can also be ran from the `tests` directory of EPyGrAM

+* WARNING: before committing, clear outputs of the notebooks not to save it in Git:
+  `make clear_output`